yangccuc/yangccuc.github.io/_pages/teaching.md

 {% include base_path %}

 I enjoy teaching to diverse audiences with very different backgrounds, having benefitted from teaching in the US, Mexico and Guatemala to executives, MBAs, and undergraduates.
-My main current topics are related to Business Analytics (Data Mining, Machine Learning, Statistical Analysis) and Decision (Negotiation) Sciences.
+My main current topics are related to Business Analytics (Data Mining, Machine Learning, Statistical Analysis) and Decision Analysis (game-theoretic and data -driven).

 ## University of Pittsburgh - Katz Graduate School of Business, Business Analytics & Operations, Pittsburgh, PA